 Skip to main content

 The letter lists each security concern by guideline and numbered allegation.
-Nothing is decided yet — an SOR is the start of a process, not the end of one.
-The record shows a meaningful share of cases end in a grant.
+An SOR is an allegation, not a decision; nothing has been adjudicated at that point.
+In the decided record, a substantial share of such cases ended in a grant.

-For contractor cases, the answer is generally due within 20 days of receipt (extensions are often requested; treat the printed deadline as firm).
+For contractor cases, the answer is generally due within 20 days of receipt (extensions are often requested; the deadline printed in your own paperwork controls).
 You admit or deny each allegation and explain.
-Not answering leads to automatic denial.
-This is also where you choose your route: a live hearing, or a decision on the written record.
+If no answer is filed, the rules allow the case to be decided against the applicant without a hearing.
+The answer also states which path the applicant chooses: a live hearing, or a decision on the written record.

-Most people who respond choose a hearing.
-It’s held before an Administrative Judge, typically within 150 miles of you, with at least 15 days’ notice.
-It is adversarial — the government’s lawyer (Department Counsel) participates — and you can testify, bring documents, and bring witnesses.
+Most applicants who respond choose a hearing.
+It is held before an Administrative Judge, typically within 150 miles of you, with at least 15 days’ notice.
+It is a contested proceeding: the government’s lawyer (called Department Counsel) takes part, and you can testify, bring documents, and bring witnesses.
 The judge can hold the record open briefly for follow-up documents.

 5. The decision

 Either side can appeal: a notice within 15 days, the appeal brief within 45, reply within 20.
-The Appeal Board doesn’t rehear anything and accepts no new evidence — it checks for specific errors and affirms, reverses, or remands.
-In the decided record, most appeals change nothing: the Board overturned roughly 7% of the appeals brought to it (details in the appeals section).
+The Appeal Board does not rehear the case and accepts no new evidence.
+It checks for specific errors and affirms, reverses, or remands.
+In the decided record, most appeals were affirmed: the Board overturned roughly 7% of the appeals brought to it (details in the appeals section).

 Glossary